turtle96/taskell/docs/UserGuide.md

 Formats:
 - `edit` INDEX [<i>st:</i> NEW_START_TIME] [<i>et:</i> NEW_END_TIME] [<i>desc:</i> NEW_DESCRIPTION] [<i>sd:</i> NEW_START_DATE] [<i>ed:</i> NEW_END_DATE] [<i>p:</i> NEW_PRIORITY] <br>
  <br><p align="center"><img src="images/screenshots/editCmd.png" width="800"></br>
-Figure 2: Edits the first task on the list.<br>
+Figure 2: Edits the third task on the list.<br>

-Entering "`edit` 1 desc: send all emails sd: 11-11-2016 ed: 12-11-2016 st: 3pm et: 4pm p: 3", will update description to "send all emails", start date to 11-11-2016, end date to 12-11-2016, start time to 3pm end time to 4pm and priority to 3.<br>
+Entering "`edit` 3 desc: send all emails sd: 11-11-2016 ed: 12-11-2016 st: 3pm et: 4pm p: 3", will update description to "send all emails", start date to 11-11-2016, end date to 12-11-2016, start time to 3pm end time to 4pm and priority to 3.<br>

 > Take Note! <br>
 > * You only need to key in the necessary parameters of the task you would like to change.
 Not all parameters are required.